September 6, 2025 (3mo ago) — last updated December 16, 2025 (5d ago)

 • Avoidant attachment can arise when emotional expression is discouraged or ignored, teaching self-reliance as protection.

-Understanding origin stories is about compassion and choice: these patterns are understandable responses, and they can change.
+Understanding origin stories encourages compassion and choice: these patterns are understandable responses, and they can change.

 How Attachment Styles Play Out in Your Relationship